lod-online/collab/docs/projects.md

 | Learning Days     | R     | R     | R     | R     | R     | R     | R     | R     | R     | L     |
 | Story Updates     |       |       |       |       |       |       |       |       | L     | M     |
 | Staff List        |       |       |       |       |       |       |       |       | L     |       |

-* L - the one in charge  (gets "hung" if things go wrong)
-* M - the one in cahoots (may "hang" together with the Lead)
-* R - gets involved as and when required

 # Templates